chadpenny/cpenny-portfolio/finalProject_part1.md

 #### More than 90% of the vitamin D requirement for most people comes from casual exposure to sunlight
 [Source 1](https://www.sciencedirect.com/science/article/pii/S0002916522037674?via%3Dihub)
-(**Plot not final version, need to fix labels, just for proof of concept**)
+(**Plot not final version, need to fix labels, just for proof of concept**) The point of this graph is to show that living in Pittsburgh puts people here at higher risk of Vitamin D deficiency just because of less sunlight.
+I also want to find a way to make the point that diet/supplementation are more important in the winter.
 <div class="flourish-embed flourish-scatter" data-src="visualisation/15153178"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### But it's so easy to get enough...